johansenja/boringstagram/README.md

 ## About

-Boringstagram is a Chrome/Firefox extension designed to make instagram - well - more boring.
-Its purpose is to break some of the dark patterns that Instagram employs to keep users coming back for more - but without compromising on any of functionality.
+As the name suggests, Boringstagram is a browser extension designed to make instagram more boring.
+It aims to make the interface and experience deliberately less engaging, so that users are inclined to spend less time using it, or are less likely to develop addictions - all round better for your mental health and productivity.

+Best of all, it does not compromise on functionality, so you can still stay up to date with everything your friends are doing!

 ## Features